Hello friends,

 From India, Thiruvananthapuram

-The purpose of conducting domestic inquiry is to allow or offer sufficient opportunity to the delinquent employee who is charged with a misconduct.
-Normally an ordinary employee is not well aware with the procedure and practice followed in the Inquiry.
-Also he may not have skill to put cross-questions to management's witness and thus defend his case.
-Hence, assistance of a co-worker or of a union representative has been permitted by making a specific provisions in the Model Standing Orders.
+The purpose of conducting a domestic inquiry is to allow or offer sufficient opportunity to the delinquent employee who is charged with misconduct.
+Normally, an ordinary employee is not well aware of the procedure and practices followed in the inquiry.
+Also, he may not have the skills to pose cross-questions to the management's witnesses and thus defend his case.
+Hence, the assistance of a co-worker or a union representative has been permitted by making specific provisions in the Model Standing Orders.

-In case, when management is represented in Inquiry by a skilled, experienced and trained person in law or by a lawyer, denial of assistance of an Advocate is not advisable.
-So also, the charges are complicated and any ordinary man cannot easily understand them, legal assistance should be allowed to be taken by the employee.
+In cases where management is represented in the inquiry by a skilled, experienced, and trained individual in law or by a lawyer, denial of the assistance of an advocate is not advisable.
+Similarly, if the charges are complicated and an ordinary individual cannot easily understand them, legal assistance should be allowed to be taken by the employee.

 From India, Kolhapur